itsap159/react-blog-app/README.md

 ```

 ### Step 6: Set Up the Frontend
-Navigate back to the main project directory and install the frontend dependencies:
+Open a new terminal and navigate back to the main project directory and install the frontend dependencies:
 ```bash
 cd ..
 npm install